sabifo4/PhyloPhysalia24/PhylogenyInference/README.md

 > [!IMPORTANT]
 >
->* Taxa labels (or tag identifiers) may have more than 10 characters (i.e., "relaxed" PHYLIP format), but it is recommended to keep it short
+>* Taxa labels (or tag identifiers) may have more than 10 characters (i.e., "relaxed" PHYLIP format), but it is recommended to keep it short.
 >* At least one space between the tag identifier and the first character of the sequence string is required.
 In other words, if you put at least one space after the tag identifier, `PhyloBayes` will expect you to start the sequence after such a space!
 >* The following characters will all be considered equivalent to missing data: `-`, `?`, `$`, `.`, `*`, `X`, `x`, as well as the degenerate bases of nucleic acid sequences (`B`, `D`, `H`, `K`, `M`, `N`, `R`, `S`, `V`, `W`, `Y`), and the `B` and `Z` characters for protein sequences.